pcastellanoescuder/POMA/README.md

 <!-- badges: end -->

 [**POMA**](http://pcastellanoescuder.github.io/POMA/) introduces a
-structured, reproducible and easy use workflow for the visualization, pre-processing, exploratory and statistical analysis of mass spectrometry data.
+structured, reproducible and easy-to-use workflow for the visualization, pre-processing, exploratory and statistical analysis of mass spectrometry data.
 The main aim of `POMA` is to enable a flexible data cleaning and statistical analysis processes in one comprehensible and